Preserving the “Maine Sporting Camp Experience”

 Maine's Sporting Camps were established 100 to 150 years ago in locations then surrounded by miles and miles of forest and wetland habitat.
 "Development" was absent, rare plants were undisturbed, and wildlife like deer, moose, caribou, lynx, black bear, pine marten, eagles, salmon, and brook trout were plentiful.
 The natural habitat that provided for wildlife also made it possible for sporting camps to sustain their existence as attractive places for outdoor recreation and enrichment.

-Maine Sporting Camps and their surrounding habitats face serious challenges today.
+Today, Maine Sporting Camps and their surrounding habitats face serious challenges.
 Changes in land ownership and land management policies, high land valuations and taxes, and encroaching development all threaten the future of Maine’s remaining Sporting Camps.

 The Foundation maintains a database of every commercially active sporting camp, plus those that have already been converted to private, non-public, use.
 We survey the outstanding wildlife, habitats, ecosystems and scenic values nearby.
 The Foundation then builds coalitions to establish conservation easements in order to protect the undeveloped, pristine surroundings and wildlife habitats that make sporting camps such special places and provide for the public's need for remote outdoor recreation.